colelawrence/decipad/apps/docs/docs/share/2-guests.md

 There are two roles you can assign to your teammate:

 - `Collaborator`: can make changes to your notebook.
-- `Reader`: has access to read your notebook and can duplicate it to make a copy.
+- `Reader`: has access to read your notebook.

+Note: Notebook guests can't publish new changes.
+Only workspace admins are able to publish new changes to notebooks they didn't author.
+[Learn more about workspaces →](/share/workspaces)

 ## Change Access Permissions